 This simple email has a good chance of getting your client to respond and pay their invoice.
 However, it’s important to remember that every client is different, so you may need to adjust the email to fit your situation.

-Therefore, sometimes it is needed to send several timely reminders to make your invoice on the clients’ minds.
+Therefore, sometimes it is needed to send several timely reminders to keep your invoice on the clients’ minds.
 All you need is to be polite yet firm and stay consistent in your communication with a client.

 Advantages of a seamless invoicing system